Do Golf Ball Float? (Find Out Now!)

 Golf ball, Salty And Fresh Water

-It is worthy to note that a real golf ball can actually float- for this to happen the water must contain the right amount of sat.
+It is worth noting that a real golf ball can actually float- for this to happen the water must contain the right amount of sat.

 Freshwater are water bodies that are low in salt concentration within 1%.
-Freshwater are usually found in rivers, ponds, wetlands and lakes.
+Freshwater is usually found in rivers, ponds, wetlands, and lakes.

-The maritime environment contains saltwater and they include ocean, estuaries and coral reef.
+The maritime environment contains saltwater and they include the ocean, estuaries, and coral reefs.
 Saltwater requires a higher salt concentration to maintain its salinity.

 As against freshwater, saltwater provides more density than a golf ball unit, enabling the ball the just required buoyancy.
-It’s in a rare situation that a golf course will contain salty to freshwater but if your golf course is close to a sea, then your golf ball will float is it hit the sea.
+It’s in a rare situation that a golf course will contain salty to freshwater but if your golf course is close to a sea, then your golf ball will float if it hits the sea.

 Frequently Asked Questions